 Wisdom Teeth Removal

-The wisdom teeth, or your third molars, are the last of your adult teeth to come in.
+The wisdom tooth, or your third molars, are the last of your adult teeth to come in.
 Where most of the adult teeth are in by around the age of 13, the wisdom teeth do not begin to erupt until your late teens to early 20s.
 This is actually how they got their name.
 The last to erupt, the wisdom teeth are the most likely to become impacted.
 Impacted wisdom teeth can cause serious issues and often need to be extracted.
 Kids First Pediatric Dentistry can help.

 How Do Wisdom Teeth Become Impacted?